labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/intro.md

 # Introduction

-Metaclasses are one of Python's most powerful and advanced features.
-They allow you to customize class creation itself, giving you control over how classes are defined and instantiated.
-In this lab, you will explore metaclasses and see them in action through practical examples.
+In this lab, you will learn about metaclasses, one of Python's most powerful and advanced features.
+Metaclasses enable you to customize class creation, giving you control over how classes are defined and instantiated.
+You'll explore metaclasses through practical examples.

-**Objectives:**

-- Understand what metaclasses are and how they work
-- Implement a metaclass to solve real programming problems
-- Explore the practical applications of metaclasses in Python

-**Files Modified:** `structure.py`, `validate.py`
+The objectives of this lab are to understand what metaclasses are and how they work, implement a metaclass to solve real programming problems, and explore the practical applications of metaclasses in Python.
+The files modified in this lab are `structure.py` and `validate.py`.